anushadatar/pcb_printer/software/README.md

 are included below.
 Raspberry Pi setup requires additional adjustments to the Flatam stack - contact us for details!

 ## Dev Framework: Ubuntu Setup Instructions
 While the final project will likely use a Raspberry Pi to setup up computation and screaming, it can often be more convenient to use a machine with Ubuntu for software and testing.
-To set up this framework, first install [Flatcam 8.2](https://bitbucket.org/jpcgt/flatcam/downloads/) from source - download the folder for Ubuntu, unzip it, and run the setup_ubuntu bash script.
-This will install a variety of necessary dependencies.
-While the final project will likely use a Raspberry Pi to setup up computation and screaming, it can often be more convenient to use a machine with Ubuntu for software and testing.
-To set up this framework, first install [Flatcam 8.2](https://bitbucket.org/jpcgt/flatcam/downloads/) from source - download the folder for Ubuntu, unzip it, and run the setup_ubuntu bash script.
-This will install a variety of necessary dependencies.
+To set up this framework, first install the Flatcam Dependencies:
 Some of the dependencies will need to be installed separately:
  - [SIP](https://www.riverbankcomputing.com/software/sip/download)